makerdao/endgame-docs/tokenomics/mkr-tokenomics.md

 * If a SubDAO token is undervalued, Maker Core accumulates [SubElixir](subelixir.md).
 * If a SubDAO token is overvalued, Maker Core accumulates [Elixir](elixir.md) and transfers it to the SubDAO.

 Each path results in the emitted MKR entering a liquidity pool.
-In the first case MKR is paired with SubDAO tokens, and in the latter case paired MKR is paired with [EtherDai](etherdai.md) and Dai.
+In the first case, MKR is paired with SubDAO tokens, and in the second case, MKR is paired with Dai.

 Maker Core also emits a total of 5,000 MKR each year which it uses to:
 * Incubate new SubDAOs